Izaak Walton Killam

 Izaak Walton Killam (July 23, 1885 – August 5, 1955) was a Canadian financier.

 Early life

 Born in Yarmouth, Nova Scotia, he was the son of William Dudman Killam and Arabella Hunter (Belle) Cann.

 Business ventures

 As a young banker with the Union Bank of Halifax, Killam became close friends with John F. Stairs and Max Aitken (Lord Beaverbrook) who put Killam in charge of his Royal Securities.
 In 1919, Killam bought out Aitken and took full control of the company.
-Killam's business dealings primarily involved the financing of large pulp and paper and hydro-electric projects throughout Canada and Latin America.
-Killam was believed to be the richest man in Canada at the time.
+His business dealings primarily involved the financing of large pulp and paper and hydro-electric projects throughout Canada and Latin America.
 One of his larger projects in his native province was the creation of the Mersey Paper Company Ltd. and its related electrical generating stations and shipping fleet.